-A dictionary is a source file that once compiled, linked into a library or executable and loaded into a process will give to CINT all the information its need about a type or variable.
-A dictionary is essential for a C++ to entity to useable from a CINT script or to be Streamed in or out of a ROOT file.
+A dictionary is a source file that once compiled, linked into a library or executable and loaded into a process will give to ROOT's interpreter all the information it needs about a type or variable.
+A dictionary is essential for a C++ entity to be streamed in or out of a ROOT file.

 You have 3 options to create a dictionary.